mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

   }
 }
 ```
-Once the services' call completes we can handle the returned by them result, like above we emit the `gameInvalid` action and change the state of the game.
+Once the services' call completes we can handle the returned by them result.
+For instance, above when the services' call fails we emit the `gameInvalid` action and change the state of the game.
+Notice that in case of multiple services it won't be practical so this logic should be moved to the async service itself.

-Alright, but the different services can use different data packages.
+Alright, but the different services can use different communication protocol, which means different data packages.
 For instance, the `GameServer` can use JSON-RPC-like messages but in multi-player mode we may want to exchange BERT packages.
 Also, the format of the data can be different.

-Lets say we want to send the entire text that the user have typed in case we send a transaction to `GameServer` but we want to send only the change between the current text value and the previous value in case we of multi-player.
+For instance, lets say we want to send the entire text that the user have typed in case of the `GameServer` but we want to send only the change between the current text value and the previous value in case of the `GameP2PService` (used in multi-player mode).

-**The responsibility of mapping the domain model to the remote service as well as taking care of the format of the packages belongs to the `AsyncService` itself.**
+**The responsibility of mapping the domain model to the remote service's model representation, as well as taking care of the format of the packages belongs to the `AsyncService` itself.** It is the only module which "understands" the remote service.

 For instance, lets take a look at the implementation of the `GameP2PService`: